Guidebolt/knowledge/docs/knowledge-theory.md

 * history research (ex. past intergenerational upgrade logic)
 * experimental learning vs thoughtful learning (spectrum idea) (consider which is better for a specific situation, problem, current skillset) (ex. better to spend 1 hour thinking of problems and solutions than 10 hours building the same problems and solutions) (ex. better to spend 1 hour building problems and solutions than 10 hours thinking the same problems and solutions)

-Meta, Communication!

-Last Updated: 2021-03-22
+---

-The purpose of this guide is to clarify the fundamental ideas required for efficient communication.
+Clarify the fundamental ideas required for efficient communication.

 What is efficient communication?